Things You Should Know: Engagement Ring Metals, and All Things Hypoallergenic

 - Talk with your doctor prior to buying metallic products or things that might have trace amounts of metal alloy components.

-To avoid ruining a happy occasion with an unknown, or forgotten, skin sensitivity, here are some things about which you should think when shopping for engagement rings besides ring size and setting:
+To avoid ruining a happy occasion with an unknown, or forgotten, skin sensitivity, here are some things about which you should think when shopping for engagement rings besides ring size and setting to ensure you get a hypoallergenic ring:

 - Warranty: If problems arise, you’ll need to return or exchange the jewelry.